Ender1st/2048/README.md

 `WASD` to move.

-I want to add some animations but failed.
+JQuery animations were failed to be added, although they are not quite good.

-I also wrote something in my blog.[Ender'sBlog/2048](https://www.enderr.tech/post/2424ad18.html)
+I also wrote something in my blog.[Ender's Blog/2048](https://www.enderr.tech/post/2424ad18.html)

 [Github Repo](https://github.com/EnderMio/2048)